Mother Angelica: Shrine of the Most Blessed Sacrament

-In August 1995, Angelica began to search for land to build a new monastery.
-She had a conviction that the sisters needed "protection" during a coming chastisement, and she was concerned the noise pollution around the existing monastery was not suitable for the contemplative life.
-In October 1995 she viewed a two-hundred acre plot in Hanceville, an hour north of Birmingham.
+In August 1995, Sister Angelica began to search for land to build a new monastery because she was convinced that the sisters needed "protection" during a coming chastisement, and concerned that the noise pollution around the existing monastery was unsuitable for contemplative life.

+In October 1995, she viewed a 200-acre plot in Hanceville, an hour north of Birmingham.
 "I felt the Lord's presence so strongly," she said.
-The architect Walter Anderton was a Baptist, and her only instructions were that the monastery resemble the Basilica of Saint Francis of Assisi, and have a 13th-century character.
-In 1996, Angelica visited South America to publicise her new Spanish-language channel.
-In Bogotá, Colombia, she visited a small shrine of the Divino Niño.
-Later, she revealed that she had a vision where the statue of the Child Jesus turned to her, and said with the audible voice of a child, "Build Me a temple and I will help those who help you."
-Mother Angelica interpreted this as the Christ Child desiring an elaborate shrine.
-Private donors contributed $48.6 million, and she opened the Shrine of the Most Blessed Sacrament in Hanceville in 1999.
+The architect of the monastery, Walter Anderton, was a Baptist.
+Mother Angelica's only instructions to him were that the monastery resemble the Basilica of Saint Francis of Assisi and have a 13th-century character.

+In 1996, Mother Angelica visited South America to publicize her new Spanish-language channel.
+While in Bogotá, Colombia, she visited a small shrine of the Divino Niño (Divine Child), where she later revealed that she had a vision in which the statue of the Child Jesus turned to her and said in a child's audible voice, "Build Me a temple and I will help those who help you."
+Mother Angelica interpreted this vision as the Christ Child's desire for an elaborate shrine.
+Private donors contributed $48.6 million toward it and she opened the Shrine of the Most Blessed Sacrament in Hanceville in 1999.